-The main priorities of the school during the period ended 31 August 2020, as set out in its 2019/2020 School Improvement Plan were to:
+The main priorities of the school during the period ended 31 August 2021, as set out in its 2020/2021 School Improvement Plan were to:

-- · To raise profile of reading across the school - To further develop teaching practice and ensure our broad and ambitious curriculum is effectively sequenced - To further improve writing outcomes - To ensure children with SEND are identified early and given timely support to meet their needs effectively - · To embed systems and processes to manage staff workload effectively - To further develop the Christian ethos of the school.
+- To manage the impact of the pandemic across all stakeholders, including catch up assessments, the identification of gaps and curriculum adaptations and the application of appropriate, interventions and other strategies. - To further develop Subject Leaders and ensure our broad and ambitious curriculum is effectively sequenced - To further improve writing outcomes and ensure accurate teacher assessment across all phases - To ensure children with SEND are identified early and given timely support to meet their needs effectively - To embed systems and processes to manage staff workload effectively - To further develop the Christian ethos of the school.